Scholé Groups Start-up Guide

 - 20% Discount at ClassicalAcademicPress.com: Save on classical curriculum from Classical Academic Press.
 Scholé Groups receive a 20% discount and free shipping on any order of 20 items or more.
-To take advantage of this discount, email email@example.com or call our main office at 866-730-0711.
+To take advantage of this discount, please fill out this order form and email it to email@example.com, or call our main office at 866-730-0711.

 - Discounts on ClassicalU Subscriptions: Grow as a teacher and as a thinker with self-paced teacher-training courses from ClassicalU led by leaders in the renewal of classical education.
 Scholé Group members receive a discounted rate for individual annual plans (over $50 in savings per person).
 A coupon code is distributed to each director upon acceptance of their application or renewal agreement.